The ideal route for your 3-week Sri Lanka impact trip

 Better Places Travel works together with Resirest.
 Via Resirest you can have dinner with a local family at their house.
 This is an ideal way to authentically experience the local culture.
 Homemade food is always more special than in a restaurant, and dining at local people’s homes gives you a unique insight into Sri Lanka’s cuisine, culture and way of life.
 For the host family it’s also a fun way to meet tourists and to increase their income.
 With each meal, 85% of the sum paid to Resirest goes directly to the host.
 Read more

-Share your travel wishes with Sanjeewani and she will send you a tailor-made proposal
+Share your travel wishes with Shasheen and he will send you a tailor-made travel proposal

 Sustainable Development Goals

 At the end of 2015, the United Nations set up 17 global goals to bring an end to poverty, inequality and climate change: the Sustainable Development Goals.
 These goals set guidelines to make the world a better place for everyone.
 At Better Places Travel, we believe that by travelling in a responsible way, tourism can make the world a better place.
 The great thing about responsible travel?
 Making the world a better place is goes hand-in-hand with making memories and having unique and authentic travel experiences.
 Want to know how you can contribute to the Sustainable Development Goals while travelling?
 Click here to learn more.

 By booking a direct flight you significantly reduce the CO2 emissions of your trip.
 And that’s just one of the many reasons to choose for a non-stop flight.
 Read more